EastonArcher/Python-Simulated-Annealing/README.md

 The Eight Queens Puzzle requires finding a configuration of queen placements on the chessboard where no queen can capture another.
 This code is able to find a solution to this problem using the Simulated Annealing algorithm.

 ## Simulated Annealing
+Simulated Annealing is a probabilistic optimization algorithm inspired by the process of annealing in metallurgy.
+It starts with an initial solution and iteratively explores neighboring solutions, gradually decreasing the probability of accepting worse solutions as it progresses.
+This allows the algorithm to escape local optima and converge towards a global optimum.

 ### 'Board'
 * Initializes and represents the chessboard.